NSLS-II-BMM/BeamlineManual/docs/motors.rst

    :width: 50%
    :align: center

    If all goes well, the result of the sample alignment looks like this.
+A picture like this is posted to :numref:`Slack (Section %s)
+   <slack>`.

 For very flat samples which are square or circular and about 5mm across or larger, this alignment algorithm is very robust.
-For oddly shaped samples, verify the automation or simply do the alignment by hand.
+For oddly shaped samples, verify that the automation works before relying upon it.
+Otherwise, simply do the alignment by hand.

 Table motors
 ------------